Task management methodologies that work

 The model uses a Kanban board to represent the different stages of development, and Kanban cards to depict tasks in the work process.
 In its simplest form (pictured above), the board's structure has three columns:

 Cards are moved through these columns as work on tasks progresses, painting a clear picture of the workflow process and allowing everyone to see what's coming up next.
 This makes it easy to reprioritize, limit work in progress, prevent stalling, and uncover problems early on.

 Created by productivity consultant David Allen about the same time as Agile appeared, GTD (Getting Things Done) took the world by storm when it was first published.
 It is an idea-capturing and task management system based on the principle that "the head is for having ideas, not holding them."
 The method aims to declutter the mind and improve productivity by transforming ideas into physical actions.
 Here's how it works:

-- Collect absolutely all tasks that need to get done at any point, adding more tasks to the list the moment they come in.
+- Collect absolutely absolutely all tasks that need to get done at any point, adding more tasks to the list the moment they come in.

 - Clarify and organize the tasks.
 What isn't actionable will be moved to a "Trash" list, while what can be done in under two minutes should be done right away.
 Whatever tasks take longer will be prioritized and scheduled, and those that require multiple actions will be broken down into smaller, easier to manage pieces.

 - Review often.
 Setting aside time to review and update the task lists at least once a week is key to the effectiveness of the system.

 - Engage.
 Choose your next task and get to action.
 The system should make this easy, as the tasks are categorized, prioritized, and broken into small chunks that are easy to start.